 Tracks enable the tower to be moved away before liftoff.

-The Crawlerway is a double pathway, 100 ft (30 m) wide.
-It bas been specially designed to withstand the weight of the shuttle as it is taken to the launch pad by gigantic crawlers.
+The Crawlerway is a double pathway, 180 ft (55 m) wide.
+It has been specially designed to withstand the weight of the shuttle as it is taken to the launch pad by gigantic crawlers.
 The rock surface overlies a layer of asphalt and a 7-ft (2-m) bed of crushed stone.
 The Crawler backs away once the shuttle is in place.